 Disclosure: We prefer the cream-filled buns called fioco de neve in Naples.
 But maritozzi are worth eating when in Rome.

 Choosing single-origin Guatemala beans over an African blend, we were pleased that each coffee cost just €1.10 at the time of our visit.
 While we opted to share a small maritozzo with our hand-pulled espressos, we were tempted by the many pastries on display.
-Maybe we’ll try one next time unless we opt for sandwiches and cocktails instead.
+Maybe we’ll try a different pastry next time unless we opt for sandwiches and cocktails instead.

 Although Roscioli Caffè has outdoor seating, you may need to wait for a table or squeeze a spot at the bar.
 It’s a popular spot in Rome’s Centro Storico.

 Roscioli Caffé is located at Piazza Benedetto Cairoli, 16, 00186 Roma, Italy.

 About the Authors

 Saveur Magazine’s BEST TRAVEL BLOG award winners Daryl and Mindi Hirsch share their culinary travel experiences and recipes on the 2foodtrippers website and YouTube.
 The married Food and Travel content creators live in Lisbon, Portugal.